 Remote work policies, quarantines, shelter-in-place and similar government orders, shutdowns or other restrictions on the conduct of business operations related to the COVID-19 pandemic may negatively impact productivity and our research and development activities, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
 In addition, although our employees are accustomed to working remotely, changes in internal controls due to remote work arrangements may result in control deficiencies in the preparation of our financial reports, which could be material.
-Currently, many of our employees are continuing to work remotely, with only essential personnel required to work on site as needed to produce LIQ861 and prepare for a pre-approval inspection by the FDA.
+Currently, many of our employees are continuing to work remotely, with only essential personnel required to work on site as needed to produce LIQ861 and conduct other activities that cannot be conducted remotely.